I can’t believe I’m doing this…

 Okay, so really making spam sushi is easy.
 Just fry up the spam and wrap it.
 You don’t even need to use vinegared rice.
 The key, however, to making the um… delicacy(?) is making the sauce that goes under it.
 And I stress under it.

-The best spam sushi I ever had (at an Ohana restaurant) had the spam sushi resting on a bed of a salty, thick, slightly sweet sauce.
+The best spam sushi I ever had (at sushi restaurant Houston) had the spam sushi resting on a bed of a salty, thick, slightly sweet sauce.

 To do this thang you will need: